Roglic Set For Second Successive Vuelta Win To Bury Tour De France Misery - UrduPoint

 In the closing kilometres of Saturday's stage, there was a feeling that Roglic was in danger of suffering a similar fate.

-With three kilometres to go, Carapaz attacked, peeling away from Roglic and Carthy and wheeling away up the steep slopes of the final climb that ended at 1965m altitude on a cold misty mountaintop finish.
+One of the early pace setters, Dan Martin of Ireland, came fourth, the best result his team Israel Start Up Nation have yet scored as they await the arrival of Chris Froome in January.

-British rider Hugh Carthy of the American team education First is in third position 47 seconds off the leading pace.
+"It's been one hell of a ride and to get the best Grand Tour result of my career and a stage victory, we could not have imagined such results three weeks ago," said Martin, who won a stage and achieved a personal best overall finish on a three-week race.

-One of the early pace setters, Dan Martin of Ireland, came fourth, the best result his team Israel Cycling academy have yet scored as they await the arrival of Chris Froome in January.
+"It's a milestone for the team as we build into what is an incredibly exciting year next year where our ambitions as a team will be even greater," he said of the team that also won stages on the Tour and the Giro in its first season at the top level.